luixcode/restful-api/README.md

 # restful-api
 RESTful API demo built with ASP.NET Core

-## Description
-Project developed in order to put the following knowledge into practice:

 * How to validate data
 * How to work with the HTTP PATCH method
 * How to create custom validation attributes